bcgov/landuseplanning-api/README.md

 The API is defined in `swagger.yaml`.

-If the this gcpe-lup-api is running locally, you can view the api docs at: `http://localhost:3000/api/docs/`
+If the this landuseplanning-api is running locally, you can view the api docs at: `http://localhost:3000/api/docs/`

 This project uses npm package `swagger-tools` via `./app.js` to automatically generate the express server and its routes.